-One example is to use BlueZoo Flow to show traffic flow within an area by integrating data from an array of BlueZoo sensors.
-A general case, with multiple entrances and multiple interior points is shown below.
+One example of how to use BlueZoo Flow to show traffic flow within an area is by integrating data from an array of BlueZoo sensors.
+Here’s a general case, with multiple entrances and multiple interior points.

 Measuring the probabilities that a visitor will take a particular path can inform decisions about signage, placement of tenants, and location rents.
 Even the location of parking or transportation entrances can dramatically impact consumer journeys through the space.
 Collecting this data over time can deliver important insights to hotel (or mall or airport or amusement park) operators.

 BlueZoo can deliver transition data for visualization using third-party tools.
 Sankey diagrams are one popular option for visualizing such data.
-Another option is superimposing flow distributions on a physical map or floor plan.
-This diagram, below, can be annotated to display the share of pedestrians that transition from one point on the map to an adjacent point.
+Another option is superimposing flow distributions on a physical map or floor plan, tracking the share of pedestrians that transition from one point on the map to an adjacent point.